Airspeed Makes it Happen for critical sectors in pandemic times

 The pandemic has also largely disrupted the supply chain, creating a mismatch between constrained distribution resources and surging demand in markets that have started to re-open.
 Movements of exporters from the Philippines by sea have been restricted by the availability of vessels and shipping containers.
 Many companies have had to send their orders via airfreight, limited by fewer passenger and cargo flights.
 As an integrated logistics service provider Airspeed was able to rapidly transfer cargoes into available aircraft space through customer support and its wide network of suppliers across the industry.

-Throughout the pandemic, most especially during initial lockdown period, Airspeed delivered thousands of meals to different hospital front liners by pooling together donations from Airspeed employees and friends.
+Throughout the pandemic, most especially during the initial lockdown period, Airspeed delivered thousands of meals to different hospital front liners by pooling together donations from Airspeed employees and friends.

 In all these, Airspeed’s values and the dedication of its people rose above the difficult times.